 - Face the right side of your mat and stand with your feet shoulder-width apart.
 Extend your arms outward, palms facing down.
 They should be parallel to the ground.

 - Rotate your left ankle so that it is pointing at the top of your mat.
 Keep your right ankle at a 90-degree angle.
-Bend
+Bend your torso so that your left hand rests on your left ankle.
+Extend your right arm in the air.
+Both of your arms should form a straight line.

 - Repeat on the other side.